rwinch/gs-spring-security-3.2/README.md

 About
 =================

 Source Code and materials for Getting Started with Spring Security 3.2.
 To run the samples import the project into Spring Tool Suite using the Gradle Eclipse plugin.
-You can view the slides at http://rwinch.github.io/gs-spring-security-3.2/
+You can view the slides at http://rwinch.github.io/gs-spring-security-3.2/ and the webinar replay at https://spring.io/blog/2014/01/21/webinar-replay-spring-security-3-2

 Running with Gradle
 ======================